smordan2/DSCI-LIB350_Greek_Mythology/README.md

 # Description of Data Management Plan

 Our Data Management Plan includes; personnel, roles & responsibilities; expected data; period of data retention; data formats and dissemination; data store and preservation of access; and our appendix for a data dictionary.
 This entire plan is for our data collection of Greek Mythology.
+Here is a link to the actual DMP on our website: https://smordan2.github.io/DSCI-LIB350_Greek_Mythology/management.html

 # **Data Management Plan**